Rabbit Hemorrhagic Disease Virus Type 2 (RHDV2)

 RHDV are highly contagious in rabbits.
 The virus enters the body through the mouth, nose, or eyes (mouth likely most common).
 The virus persists in the environment for long periods of time and is very resistant to deactivation.
 It is transmitted by direct contact with infected live or dead rabbits and likely through feces, urine, blood, respiratory secretions, and some insects and blood-feeding parasites.
 The virus may also be transmitted through contaminated food, water, and other materials in the environment.
 Humans may be able to move the virus on contaminated clothing or by transporting live or dead rabbits.
 It may be possible for scavengers and predators to move the virus after consuming infected rabbits, but information is still lacking on this.
 Rabbits that recover from the disease can shed the virus for at least a month.
 Humans, pets, and livestock other than rabbits are not susceptible to RHDV.

 RHD may cause large-scale rabbit die-offs.
 Mortality rates from RHDV2 may range from 5 – 70% (20% average in experimentally infected rabbits).
 Similarly, Tularemia (bacterial disease) can also cause relatively large, localized mortality events.
 A possible field diagnostic for rabbits suspected to have died from RHD is presence of blood around the nose and mouth caused by internal bleeding, although this is not definitive and may not be present in all cases.
-Fresh carcasses should be submitted to a suitable laboratory for diagnostic examination and confirmation.
+Fresh carcasses may be submitted to a suitable laboratory for diagnostic examination and confirmation.
 However, precautions should be taken when handling rabbit carcasses to avoid spreading RHDV or possible Tularemia exposure (which does have human health implications).
 Presently, RHD vaccines are not readily available for application in domestic rabbit production in the USA.